Oxford Brookes University Boat Club: 2009 to date, highlights

-In 2014, Brookes brought HRR's Temple back to Britain for the first time since 2006, winning against the freshmen crew from Browen.
+In 2014, Brookes brought HRR's Temple back to Britain for the first time since 2006, winning against the freshmen crew from Brown.
 They repeated this two years later – atoning their narrow quarter-final loss in 2015 (deemed 'the Temple final on the Friday') to eventual winners A.S.R.
 Nereus (of the Netherlands) – by beating the 2V crew from Harvard.

 In 2017, Brookes went one step further again – after setting a new course record in Ghent, as well as a domestic national record of 5:30 at Eton Dorney.
 They won the Temple with an entirely new crew.
 Thus they won for the third year in four, and snatched the Ladies' Challenge Plate (for men) with the 2016 crew.
 This particular double at HRR was a first for any university boat club.

 In 2021, the club won the blue riband event at the HRR, the Grand Challenge Cup.
 They won five other events: the Ladies', Stewards', Silver Goblets, the Island and the Visitors'.